Streetsblog NYC

 Its Bicycle Plan reports that:

 "In 2008 the City of Melbourne, with significant funding and support from the Victorian Government, established bicycle pods including secure bicycle parking, change and shower facilities at the City Square commercial car park and RMIT.
-Demand has not outstripped supply in these locations but more could be done to promote these sites."
+Demand has not outstripped supply in these locations but more could be done to promote these sites."- The City Square Bike Pod is the only covered, secure bike parking provided by the City of Melbourne and available for free to any cyclist.
+It has just 32 bike parking spaces.
+Which begs the obvious question: How will any more city workers - who don't have access to off-street, employer facilities - take up cycling to the city without a covered, secure-enough place to park?
+It appears that providing suitable, free or very cheap parking for these city workers is not a priority for the City of Melbourne.

 City of Melbourne - 2012-2016 Bicycle Plan